KockataEPich/CheckMyCrate/README.md

 The profile contains 2 main keys:

 - **"main_entity_type"** - The value of this keyword is the expected type of the main entity inside the crate object.
-- **"properties"** - Has an array of 3 items which contain 3 disctinct arrays:
+- **"properties"** - Has an array of 3 items which contain 3 distinct arrays:
 	- **"minimum"**
 	- **"recommended"**
 	- **"optional"**